yessiez/stock-analysis/README.md

 ### Refactored Script
 ```
-'1a) Create a ticker Index
     tickerIndex = tickers(x)

-    '1b) Create three output arrays
     Dim tickerVolumes As Long
     Dim tickerStartingPrices As Single
     Dim tickerEndingPrices As Single

-    ''2a) Create a for loop to initialize the tickerVolumes to zero.
     Dim i
     For i = 0 To 11
         tickerVolumes = 0